Child's Play

 It's easy with digital and high speed film methods to take many, many images and there is a certain inevitability to producing great photographs if enough images are taken.
 If little thought is given to the photography, normally around 1 in 1,000 images might be great.

-Child's Play uses skilful preparation of the environment and relaxed coaching throughout the sesssion gives a much higher success rate, typically 1 in 3 images are good and often 1 in 10 is really great.
-Everyone blinks once in a while and there's no need to be ashamed of it!
+With skilful preparation of the environment and relaxed coaching, studio portraits can get a much higher success rate, typically 1 in 3 images are good and often 1 in 10 is really great.
+Everyone blinks once in a while and there's no need to be ashamed of it.
+The studio environment has the advantage that the images are visually striking - think bright white backgrounds for family photos and deep moody blacks for arty types.

-Unlike some studios offering a rigid 1 hour session, Child's Play will take as long as it needs to get the subjects to relax.
+It's good not to have too rigid a timetable in a studio and to give people time to relax.
 With children in particular, adult ideas of timetables are not always convenient and it is simply necessary to watch and wait with the camera on hand; sometimes photos need to be deliberately "wasted" to allow the subject to get used to the sight and sound of the studio lights.
 If the studio environment is not preferred then outdoor photography obeys the same rules - time to relax and manipulation of light & mood - for producing great photographs.